we3lab/valuing-flexibility-from-water/README.md

 This repository contains data and plotting functions associated with the paper titled: *Valuing Energy Flexibility from Water Systems*.

-The associated manuscript is accepted and awaiting publication in Nature Water.
+The associated manuscript is published in [Nature Water](https://www.nature.com/articles/s44221-024-00316-4).

-A web-app with interactive plots is available at: https://lvof.we3lab.tech
+Interactive plots can be accessed at https://lvof.we3lab.tech.

 ## Interacting with data
 **1. Download the source code**